 - Using the Python goodtables library.
 This allows you full control over the validation process but requires knowledge of Python.

-To start, all you need to do is upload or provide a link to a CSV file and hit the "Validate" button.
+To get started with one-off validation of your tabular datasets, use try.goodtables.io.
+All you need to do is upload or provide a link to a CSV file and hit the "Validate" button.